South Korea Wildfires largest On Record: Disaster Chief - UrduPoint

 "We had no choice but to cut it down...
 The fire is spreading rapidly from one pine tree to another," the chief monk said.

-At UNESCO-listed Byeongsan Seowon, a former Confucian academy, the sky was hazy, AFP reporters saw, with fire trucks spraying water and fire retardants onto the historic site in a desperate bid to save it.
+At UNESCO-listed Byeongsan Seowon, a former Confucian academy, AFP reporters saw a hazy sky, with fire trucks spraying water and fire retardants onto the historic site in a desperate bid to save it.

 "We are spraying three tonnes of water every day," Lee Seung-myung from the Andong fire department told AFP.